sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/7_week7.md

             othresh = t
     return othresh
 ```
-We didn't finished yet. we will use that threshold to binarize the image so lets define that function
+We didn't finished yet. we will use that threshold to binarize the image so lets define this function

 ```python
 def binarize( gray_image , threshold ):